Need a bunch of bananas for a recipe ASAP? Here’s how to ripen bananas quickly and easily!

 Pin this recipe now to save it for later

-You planned on baking a loaf of your favorite banana bread recipe, but the bananas you bought last week still aren’t ripe.
-Oof.
+Maybe you planned on baking a loaf of your favorite banana bread recipe, but the bananas you bought at the grocery store last week still aren’t ripe.
+Or maybe you are craving a sweet, ripe banana but all you have are green bananas that will taste starchy and bad.
+What can you do?!

-It’s super frustrating, and it’s a situation so many of us have faced before, but there are easy solutions to help you ripen bananas quickly.
-Below, we answer the top questions about speeding up the ripening process so you can enjoy all those tasty banana baked goods sooner!
+It’s super frustrating to have underripe bananas days after you buy them.
+Luckily, there are easy solutions to help you ripen bananas faster than they ripen naturally.
+Below, we answer the top questions about speeding up the ripening process.
+You’ll learn how to make your bananas perfectly ripe so you can enjoy all those tasty banana-baked goods and sweet bananas right away!

-(Banana muffins, banana waffles, and cake mix banana bread, here we come!)
+(Banana muffinsbanana wafflesbanana pancakes, and cake mix banana bread, here we come!)

 How Do You Know When a Banana Is Ripe?